 The process of estimating a loss may prove difficult, but that shouldn't prevent a repayment clause from being included.
 Calculating an estimated loss and what brought you to the sum may help in the future.
 If the sum you calculate is applied to all levels of contract breach, it will be seen as a penalty.

 Repayment clauses should show a true loss to the company, not an amount that is seen as a punishment to the employee.
 If this is not carefully thought out, the employer may end up recouping nothing from the employee.

 In the case of training costs, a contract can state that all costs related to training will be paid by the company as long as the employee worked at the company for two years or the employee would have to repay the training costs.
 The repayment was designed to reflect the loss of a valued employee.
 If the repayment amount decreases over time, it is considered a genuine pre-estimation of company loss.

 If you need help with understanding payback contract definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.